 Warning: Beeswax should never be directly heated because it can vaporise and combust at high temperatures.

 That is the value of this machine - beeswax can be safely melted in water at a controlled temperature.

-Melt and purify beeswax from cappings and comb
+Melt and purify beeswax from cappings

 - put enough water in the machine so the water level is above the drainage tap